moelhewehy7/chatie/README.md

 ### Completed Features
 - Chats Screen: Finished implementing the chats screen, where users can chat with different people.

-### Upcoming Features
-- Groups Screen: Implementing the groups screen to manage and chat in group conversations.
-- Contacts Screen: Implementing the contacts screen to access and manage contacts.
-- Settings Screen: Implementing the settings screen to customize app settings, including theme preference.

 ### Implementation Details
 State Management: Utilizes the Cubit package for state management.